 Graphic Designer: If your student is artistically inclined, they could design logos and all types of print material.

 Students with tech skills can find jobs on freelance job sites that cater to short-term or non-employee workers.
 UniversityHQ outlines these jobs in “The Gig Economy” and provides links and information for each job site.

 Here’s a short list of jobs you might find in the IT realm:

 Coding: Gamers, websites, small businesses, and bloggers all need coders and are willing to pay.

 Tech Assistant: Be your own Geek Squad and provide assistance to technologically challenged grown-ups!

 Web Designer: Small businesses on a budget are always looking for web designers who know how to set up a website, provide maintenance, and do coding.

-Social Media: Students can either work for companies who need someone to maintain their social media accounts or they can use their own accounts to make money as influencers.
+Social Media: Students can work for companies who need someone to maintain their social media accounts and/or use their own accounts to make money as influencers.

 Your student doesn’t have to work for someone else over the summer!
 They can take the initiative and start their own business.
 Here are just a few suggestions to get them started: